Aspirin vs statins

 So aspirin and statins work in different ways.
 Many people have doctor's orders to take both.
 However, it is not true that one can be substituted for the other.
 Some experts have proposed development of a polypill that would combine aspirin and a statin and other medications to reduce the risk of cardiovascular disease.

-The joint use of aspiring and a statin can reduce CRP, especially in people who use aspirin for over 5 years.
+The joint use of aspirin and a statin can reduce CRP, especially in people who use aspirin for over 5 years.
 In patients with kidney disease the cardioprotective effect of a statin and aspirin combination seems to be reduced.

 Note that patient attitudes toward the two drugs are likely different because one is a prescription medication and the other is purchased over the counter.
 (This may change if statins are ever approved for over-the-counter sale.)
 Whether people are more likely to take the prescription drug or the over-the-counter one over the long run is not clear.
 A British study found 60% of patients told to take aspirin kept with it for the long run (5 years), while 64.5% of statin patients maintained the regimen, and 76% of those who were told to take both.